QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 • Cost savings compared to RFID or proprietary systems

-According to industry analyses, companies adopting QR-enabled systems are unlocking new efficiencies and reducing last-mile delivery errors.
-DHL’s innovation work on smart labels and printables highlights how scannable identifiers can tighten data loops between the field and core systems.
-Research published on ResearchGate points to improved traceability and meaningful operational savings when QR is integrated with core workflows.
+According to industry analyses, companies adopting QR-enabled systems are unlocking efficiencies and reducing last-mile delivery errors.
+DHL’s work on smart labels highlights how scannable identifiers tighten feedback loops.
+Research published on ResearchGate indicates meaningful operational savings when QR is integrated with logistics workflows.

 Logistics worker scans a QR code on a pallet inside a modern warehouse